Health Library

 Before the Procedure

 Children who do not need general anesthesia or sedation may eat and drink until the time of the procedure.
-A staff member will call you with specific instructions at the time of scheduling.
-It is best for your child to wear loose fitting clothes for this procedure.
+If the child will be under anesthesia or sedation, a staff member will call you with specific instructions regarding food and drink at the time of scheduling.
+It is best for your child to wear loose-fitting clothes for this procedure.

 During the Procedure

-If your child will be awake during the procedure, they can watch TV or listen to music or a Child Life specialist will be there with book, toys, I-pads, etc.
+If your child will be awake during the procedure, they can watch TV or listen to music, or a Child Life specialist will be there with books, toys, Ipads, etc.

 If the procedure is done in Interventional Radiology or the operating room, the doctor will use image guidance, with fluoroscopy (a moving X-ray) or ultrasound, to see the affected joint space.
 This helps guide the steroid medication into the joint space.

-Your child’s skin may be numbed with a special patch before the steroid medicine is injected.
+Your child’s skin may be numbed with a special cream before the steroid medicine is injected.
 The skin is cleaned and a small needle, with more numbing medicine, is inserted into the skin over the joint.
 Once the skin is numb, then another needle will be inserted into the joint and joint fluid will be removed if possible.
-Then the steroid medication is then injected into the joint through the same needle.
+After joint fluid is removed, then the steroid medicine is then injected into the joint through the same needle.

 After the Procedure

-Call the doctor if you notice any of these things at the injection site:
+Call your child's doctor if you notice any of these things at the injection site:

 • Drainage